 In connection with the shareholder outreach program discussed in this proxy statement, in 2023, we conducted a comprehensive review of our compensation practices.
-As a result, during the year we made changes to our 2023 compensation program to more closely align our practices with our peer group and affirm the Company's commitment to pay and performance alignment over the long-term.
-We are pleased with these changes so far, and they are partially reflected in the historical 2023 compensation information presented in this proxy statement.
-We encourage you to see "Compensation Discussion and Analysis-Compensation Changes in 2023" and "Corporate Responsibility-Shareholder Engagement and Company Responses" for more information on the comprehensive changes to our compensation programs.
-We believe it is important for shareholders, in deciding how they will vote on this matter, to consider not just the historical 2023 compensation information, but also the substantial changes to our compensation practices during 2023 and the full impact that will be seen in 2024.
+As a result, we made changes to our compensation program to more closely align our practices with our peer group and affirm the Company's commitment to "say on pay" and performance alignment over the long-term.
+We are pleased with these changes so far, and they are fully reflected in the historical 2024 compensation information presented in this proxy statement.
+We encourage you to see "Compensation Discussion and Analysis-Compensation Changes" and "Corporate Responsibility-Shareholder Engagement and Company Responses" for more information on the comprehensive changes to our compensation programs.

 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our Named Executive Officers and the philosophy, policies and practices described in this proxy statement.
-As an advisory vote, Proposal 2 is not binding on the Board or the Compensation Committee, will not overrule any decisions made by the Board or the Compensation Committee, or require the Board or the Compensation Committee value to take any action.
+As an advisory vote, Proposal 2 is not binding on the Board or the Compensation Committee, will not overrule any decisions made by the Board or the Compensation Committee, or require the Board or the Compensation Committee to take any action.
 Although the vote is non-binding, the Board and the Compensation Committee value the opinions of our shareholders and will carefully consider the outcome of the vote when making future compensation decisions for executive officers.
-In particular, to the extent there is any significant vote against the compensation of our Named Executive Officers as disclosed in this proxy statement, we will consider our shareholders' concerns and the Compensation Committee whether any actions are necessary to address those concerns.
+In particular, to the extent there is any significant vote against the compensation of our Named Executive Officers as disclosed in this proxy statement, we will consider our shareholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
 In light of the shareholder vote in 2023 in favor of conducting an advisory vote on executive compensation every year, the Company will hold such say-on-pay votes every year.